CREDO23/JS-OOP-handsOn-guide/terms-&-examples/object/NOTES.md

 Objects, in contrast to other Datatypes in Javascript, are used to store keyed collections of multiple information and more complex data.

-The easiest approach to create an object in javascript is using curly brackets `{...}` and an optional list of properties within them separated by commas.
+The easiest approach to create an object in javascript is using curly braces `{...}` and an optional list of properties within them separated by commas.
 A property is a **"key: value"** pair, where key is a string (sometimes known as a **"property name"**) and value can be anything.

 E.g: